Tsetse flies

 About Tsetse flies:

-• Tsetse flies (genus Glossina) are unicellular blood-sucking insects.
+• Tsetse flies (genus Glossina) transmit trypanosomes, which are unicellular parasites that cause sleeping sickness in humans.

 • They are holometaboulos insects, females giving birth to full-grown larvae which rapidly pupate in the soil.